gcushen/mezzanine-api/docs/index.md

 The best way to learn about the API is via the interactive resource documentation which utilizes the popular [Swagger UI].

-#### Easy to customize

-The API leverages [Django Rest Framework] which has a large active community.

 ![mezzanine api](img/api_resources.png)